LibraryOfCongress/citizen-dj/about.md

 1. When "remixing" a collection, a unique URL will be generated when you select a new sequence.
 You can save that URL for future reference
 2. Also on the "remix" page, there is a "record" button that allows you to record the current sequence until you stop recording.
 A .wav file will automatically be saved to your computer.
 3. All the sounds that you here can be directly downloaded to your computer.
-This includes individual clips (downloadable via the download icon) and bulk downloads if you click on the "Learn more & use sounds" button for any given collection.
+This includes individual clips (downloadable via the download icon) and bulk downloads if you click on the "Browse &amp; download" button for any given collection.

 ### Can I share my music through your project?